Services for Students with Disabilities

 3. It shall be the function of the panel to make a recommendation to the provost concerning the appropriateness of the requested accommodations and/or a revision of the accommodations.
 The panel shall deliberate immediately following the meeting and shall render its recommendation by majority vote.
 The decision and any dissenting opinions of the panel shall be sent in writing to the provost within three work days by the panel chair.

-4. The provost shall review the recommendation of the panel and render a final decision on the matter in writing to the student, the faculty member, and the OSSD director within one week after receiving the panel's recommendation.
+4. The provost shall review the recommendation of the panel and render a final decision on the matter in writing to the student, the faculty member, and the OEA director within one week after receiving the panel's recommendation.